rocket-admin/helm-chart/README.md

 ## UPGRADE NOTICE

-Starting with version 1 default behaviour changes to pglite.
-If you need to keep previous behaviour you need to
+Starting with version 1 default storage changes to pglite.
+If you need to keep previous behaviour you need to set postgresql.enabled = true

 ## Overview